AndresRodriguez01/rollins_college_odyssey_game/README.md

 ## License

-[Information about the license under which this game is distributed.]
+[License under which this game is distributed.]

 ---